markmoxon/bbcelite-scripts/README.md

 ln -s ../bbcelite.com/css css
 ln -s ../bbcelite.com/javascript javascript ln -s ../bbcelite.com/templates templates

+cd $BBCELITE_WEBSITE
+ln -s ../elite.bbcelite.com/versions versions
 ```

+The last one allows third-party sites like JSBeeb and XR Beeb to continue to load Elite disc images from the www.bbcelite.com domain, as CORS doesn't work over a redirect.
+(The Elite site used to live on the www.bbcelite.com domain, but was moved to elite.bbcelite.com.)

 You should now be able to serve each of the websites from their root folders in the `bbcelite-websites` folder.